qx-ventures/qxchain/docs/architecture.md

 - **Model 1**: meta-llama/Llama-3.2-1B
 - (Additional models will be added)

-Validators download models on-demand from HuggingFace for verification.
+Workers can only use models they are authorized for in their KILT credentials.

 ## Workflow

-1. **Worker Registration**: AI workers stake tokens and register on-chain with status tracking
+1. **Credential Issuance**: Civic entities receive KILT credentials from trusted attestors
+2. **Worker Authorization**: AIWorkers verify their KILT credentials on-chain to gain authorization
-2. **Request Submission**: Customers submit inference requests to specific workers
+3. **Request Submission**: Customers submit inference requests to specific authorized workers
-3. **Queue Management**: Workers maintain queues of pending requests (max 100 per worker)
+4. **Queue Management**: Workers maintain queues of pending requests (max 100 per worker)
-4. **Inference Processing**: Workers process requests and submit results to blockchain
+5. **Inference Processing**: Workers process requests off-chain using allowed models
+6. **Result Submission**: Workers submit results directly to blockchain with their KILT DID
-5. **Challenge Period**: Validators can challenge incorrect inferences within 7 days
-6. **Validation**: Consensus determines if inference is correct
-7. **Rewards/Slashing**: Honest participants earn rewards, malicious actors are slashed
+7. **Immediate Completion**: Results are immediately available

 ## Request Lifecycle

 1. **Queued**: Request submitted to worker's queue
-2. **Assigned**: Request assigned to worker for processing
+2. **Processing**: Worker processes the request off-chain
-3. **Completed**: Result submitted to blockchain with 7-day challenge period
+3. **Completed**: Result submitted to blockchain and immediately available to customer
-4. **Pending**: Awaiting potential validator challenges during dispute window
-5. **Challenged**: Under dispute by validators (if challenged)
-6. **Finalized**: Challenge period passed, result accepted as valid
-7. **Slashed**: Challenge succeeded, worker penalized and banned
+4. **Failed**: Request fails if worker encounters an error

 ## Project Structure